White mocha coffee blends bold coffee with creamy white chocolate for a café-style treat at home. It is quick, easy & cheap to make at home.

 Variations

-If you fancy customising your white mocha coffee fix occasionally, then try out some of these ideas:
+If you fancy customising your white mocha recipe occasionally, then try out some of these ideas:

-- Make an almond white mocha by using almond milk and replacing the vanillla extract with almond extract
+- Almond hot white chocolate mocha: Use almond milk and replace the vanillla extract with almond extract.

-- Turn it into an iced white mocha by heating just ⅓ of the milk to melt the chocolate into, then transfer this to a jug and add the remaining cold milk and some cooled coffee.
-Chill if there’s time and then pour over plenty of ice
+- Iced white chocolate mocha: Heat ⅓ of the milk and melt the chocolate into it, then transfer this to a jug and add the remaining cold milk, vanilla extract and the coffee.
+Chill if there's time and then pour over plenty of ice.

 More tempting coffee drinks

-Have you made this white mocha coffee?
-If you have please give it a rating or leave a comment – I love to hear how you get along with my creations.
+Have you made this white mocha coffee recipe?
+If you have please give it a rating or leave a comment - I love to hear how you get along with my creations.

 Why not sign up to receive LittleSugarSnaps newsletters to hear when new recipes are published?
 You'll get a free welcome e-book with my top baking tips and 5 favourite cake recipes.
 Or stay in touch on Facebook, Instagram or Pinterest.